iancovert/CodeIHS/README.md

 # CodeIHS

 Welcome to the IHS Winter programming workshop!
-We'll be posting each day's content here.
+We'll be posting each session's content here.

 Each day's directory will contain a basic outline of everything we're covering, along with several helpful files.